vggls/medical_xai/README.md

 to a model if the sum of the attribution map values reflect the class score calculation.
-Based on theory included in [2], when the CNN architecture is of the form ***Conv - Flatten - Class Scores*** and the XAI algorithm class gradients are computed with respect to the last convolutional layer of the network, then one can prove that HiResCAM is faithful to the model On the other hand, Grad-CAM’s attribution maps do not exhibit analogous behaviour.
+Based on theory included in [2], when the CNN architecture is of the form ***Conv - Flatten - Class Scores*** and the XAI algorithm class gradients are computed with respect to the last convolutional layer of the network, then one can prove that HiResCAM is faithful to the model ([2] section 3.5.1).
+On the other hand, Grad-CAM’s attribution maps do not exhibit analogous behaviour.
 This fact means that HiResCAM attribution maps faithfully highlight the locations the model identifies the class.